stevenferrer/nero/README.md

 ## Motivation

 We heavily use the *[repository pattern](https://threedots.tech/post/repository-pattern-in-go/)* in our codebases and we often [write our queries manually](https://golang.org/pkg/database/sql/#example_DB_QueryContext).
-It becomes tedious, boring and repetitive as we have more and more tables/models to maintain.
-So, we decided to experiment on creating this library to auto-generate our repository layer code.
+It becomes tedious and repetitive as we have more tables/models to maintain.
+So, we decided to experiment on creating this project to generate our repository layer automatically.

 ## Goals

-- Decouple database specific logic by using `Repository` interface
+- Decouple implementation details from the `Repository` interface
 - Easy integration with existing codebase
-- Minimal and easy to use API
+- Minimal API

 ## Supported back-ends

-Currently, we have official support for [PostgreSQL](postgresql.org).
-Other back-ends shall be supported soon.
-Meanwhile, you can implement [custom back-ends](#custom-back-ends).
+Currently, we have official support for [PostgreSQL](postgresql.org), which is what we mainly use.
+Other back-ends shall be supported as time permits.

 | Back-end | Library |
 |---------| ------- |